 At this crucial point, the antelope operates from a survival mechanism known as “fight or flight”.
 As humans, we too have this instinctual drive, hardwired into our system.
-The only difference between us and the antelope is that we can be conscious of when we react in this way.
+The only difference between us and the antelope is that we are conscious of our reaction.

 Yet many of us still stress out in the same way our ancestors did when they faced real danger.
-We panic about matters related to modern day challenges in our careers and relationships, which usually do not pose a direct threat on our physical well-being.
+We panic about matters related to modern day challenges in our careers and relationships, which rarely pose a direct threat on our physical well-being.

-When we face a period of crises in either of those areas, we may feel like we are caught up in a storm and the winds are shaking up our internal structure of security.
-It might even feel like it’s making our whole world crumble down.
-Sadly, many people have taken their lives in this frame of mind.
+When facing adversity, it can often feel like we’re caught up in a storm, and the winds are shaking up our sense of security.
+It might even feel like our whole world is crumbling down.
+Sadly, many people have even taken their lives in this frame of mind.

-The only thing we can control is how we react to these unforeseen changes, and we can choose a path that is healthy, self-preserving, and moves us in a positive direction.
+The only thing we can control is how we react to these unforeseen changes.
+We can choose a path that is healthy, self-preserving, and moves us in a positive direction.
 According to most religious and spiritual scriptures, the best way to do this is by going within and channeling our inner strength that exists at the core of our being.

-Just as how the calmest part of a storm is at its center, our most peaceful and stable place can be found in our center.
-All we need to do to avoid being swept away by the strong currents of emotions within a crisis is simply by going within.
+Just as how the calmest part of a storm is at its center, the most peaceful and stable place of our being, is at our center.
+All we need to do to avoid being swept away by the strong currents of emotions is to simply go within.

 One of my favorite ways to do this is based on a technique called “S.T.O.P.”, created by spiritual leader and author, Deepak Chopra.
-It has helped me maintain my composure and manage my reactions, during some trying times, by re-centering myself.
+This re-centering exercise has helped me maintain my composure and manage my reactions, during some trying times.

-Using the acronym “S.T.O.P”, you too can guide yourself towards a calmer and loving state of being.
+Using the acronym “S.T.O.P”, you too can guide yourself towards a calmer and loving state of being when facing adversity.

 S. Stands for stop; just stop, hold on, wait a minute.